shavitoor/wikiquotes-quote-of-the-day-grabber/README.md

 - Install the required libraries using `pip install -r requirements.txt`
 - Change permissions on the main executable python file `chmod u+x quote-grabber.py`
 - Run the script using `./quote-grabber.py`

+# Possible use cases

+Initially I used it to set a new motd in the vm's.
+But it can be used for other like purposes.